swagger-api/swagger-ui/docs/deep-linking.md

 > I'm using Swagger-UI in an application that needs control of the URL fragment.
 How do I disable deep-linking?

-Pass `deepLinking: false` into Swagger-UI as a configuration item.
+This functionality is disabled by default, but you can pass `deepLinking: false` into Swagger-UI as a configuration item to be sure.

 > Can I link to multiple tags or operations?